A structural test for the conformal invariance of the critical 3d Ising model

 \section{Introduction}

 It is believed that the critical point of the 3d ferromagnetic Ising model is conformally invariant.
 One strong piece of evidence is the excellent agreement between the critical exponents extracted from experiments and Monte Carlo simulations and from the conformal bootstrap \cite{ElShowk:2012ht,El-Showk:2014dwa,Kos:2014bka,Simmons-Duffin:2015qma,Kos:2016ysd,Simmons-Duffin:2016wlq}.
-Conformal invariance has been also checked directly on the lattice, by verifying functional constraints that it imposes on the shape of some correlation functions \cite{Billo:2013jda,Cosme:2015cxa}.\footnote{We would also like to point out a related lattice study of conformal invariance in 3d percolation \cite{Gori:2015rta}.} In this paper we will provide another lattice test of this property, which is qualitatively different and in a sense more robust.
+Conformal invariance has been also checked directly on the lattice, by verifying functional constraints that it imposes on the shape of some correlation functions \cite{Billo:2013jda,Cosme:2015cxa}.\footnote{We would also like to point out related checks of conformal invariance in 3d self-avoiding walk \cite{Kennedy1,Kennedy2} and 3d percolation \cite{Gori:2015rta}.} In this paper we will provide another lattice test of this property, which is qualitatively different and in a sense more robust.

 Any field theory coming from a local action, and in particular the 3d Ising model close to or at the critical temperature, has a local stress tensor operator $T_{\mu\nu}$ which is conserved: $\del^\mu T_{\mu\nu}=0$.
 The structural property of \emph{conformally invariant} local theories is that this local stress tensor operator is traceless: \eqn { T_{\mu}{}^{\mu}=0\,. }[traceless] Our new test will probe this structural property, unlike previous lattice studies which tested its consequences.